Year of selection 2017

 Risk New technologies

 Artificial intelligence (AI) is emerging as the defining technology of our age, allowing us to do things we never thought possible.
 For the benefits to be truly and safely accessible, though, key challenges still need to be resolved, the foremost of which is the development of AI that is responsible.
-Indeed, the creation of intelligent machines that mimic human capacities is radically transforming human-computer interactions, calling for algorithms that can account for human needs, perceptions, behaviours and expectations. « So, how do we design these interactions in a way that’s responsible? », that is the question at the heart of Dr. Gopal Ramchurn’s scientific program.
+Indeed, the creation of intelligent machines that mimic human capacities is radically transforming human-computer interactions, calling for algorithms that can account for human needs, perceptions, behaviours and expectations. « So, how do we design these interactions in a way that’s responsible? », that is the question at the heart of Prof. Gopal Ramchurn’s scientific program.
 More specifically, his research aims to address key technical and practical challenges for the development of responsible intelligent agents and machine learning (ML) systems.
 The overall objective is two-fold : to establish some of the underpinning methodologies and algorithms, and to contribute insights to the legal and insurance communities by establishing the range of risks that AI systems expose organisations and end-users to.

 « The last few years have seen a significant rise in the development of machine learning approaches with great success in specific areas such as game playing and time-series prediction for traffic monitoring, epidemiology, and disaster response applications », the researcher reports. « In fact, the pace of change in the field over the last decade has been too fast for those that use, operate, and regulate systems that end up using such AI-based solutions ».
 To illustrate this gap between theory and application, Dr. Ramchurn uses the example of autonomous UAVs (unmanned aerial vehicles), one of the key areas he will be focusing his investigation on. « The Civil Aviation Authority in the UK has struggled to design the rules for flights involving purely autonomous UAVs, let alone fleets of UAVs ! ». « Such systems are therefore liable to major failures that may negatively impact the organisations running them, but, more importantly, the end-users of such systems ». « Take Uber for instance.
 When they designed the system, they failed to account for the impact on the drivers.
 If drivers want to make any decent money, they need to work long hours and without any job security.
 Technology can completely change an industry and impact lives negatively », he presses. « Improving systems afterwards is not efficient enough.
 These issues need to be thought of before ».
 This is what the research program is about : building a methodology to ensure future algorithms are more responsible.